How to Use a Munter Hitch

 Bolted Toprope Anchors

-Once you start venturing outside the gym to pull on real rock, you or your climbing partner might not be quite ready to tie into the sharp end, so it’s essential to know how to set up a solid anchor for toproping.
-Many climbs have two bolts (or chains or rings attached to...
+Once you start venturing outside the gym to pull on real rock, you or your climbing partner might not be quite ready to tie into the sharp end, so its essential to know how to set up a solid anchor for toproping.
+Many climbs have two bolts (or chains or rings attached t...

 Julie Ellison at Climbing Magazine